fatiando/harmonica/doc/user_guide/forward_modelling/prism.rst

 It returns a :class:`xarray.Dataset` with the coordinates of the centers of the prisms and their corresponding physical properties.

-The :class:`harmonica.DatasetAccessorPrismsLayer` Dataset accessor can be used to obtain some properties of the layer like its shape and size or the boundaries of any prism in the layer.
+The :class:`harmonica.DatasetAccessorPrismLayer` Dataset accessor can be used to obtain some properties of the layer like its shape and size or the boundaries of any prism in the layer.
-Moreover, we can use the :meth:`harmonica.DatasetAcessorPrismsLayer.gravity` method to compute the gravitational field of the prism layer on any set of computation points.
+Moreover, we can use the :meth:`harmonica.DatasetAcessorPrismLayer.gravity` method to compute the gravitational field of the prism layer on any set of computation points.